ramziChbl/learnMicroservices/README.md

 ### Web server

-Minimalistic, It requests info from DB server and do a little html formatting.
+ - Minimalistic, It requests info from DB server and do a little html formatting.
-I'll use Flask.
+ - Built in Flask.

 ### DB server

-I'll start with simple csv files that contains the [Pokémon Pokédex](https://pokemondb.net/pokedex).
+I'll start with simple csv files that contains all *existing* pokemons in the [Pokémon Pokédex](https://pokemondb.net/pokedex).

-Each Pokémon generation is saved in a csv file.

-8 Generations == 8 files

-For a start I'll implement only GET method :
+For a start I'll implement only 2 GET methods :

+To request all pokedex :

+> GET /api/pokedex/

+To request a pokemon info :

-> GET /api/pokedex/generation/pokemonNumber
+> GET /api/pokedex/[POKEMON NAME]

 # TODO